Sunday, May 22, 2022 Adult Forum:

 Sunday, November 14, 2021 Adult Forum:

-The Creation Justice Ministry hosted a presentation on ecological and holistic burial practices on November 14.
+The Creation Justice Ministry hosted a presentation on November 14 on ecological and holistic burial practices.
 Seth Viddal, from The Natural Funeral discussed water cremation, body composting, and Reverent Body Care in hopes of demystifying choices for our final footprint to be healing for people and greener for our planet.

 Sunday, November 7, 2021 Adult Forum: